 Despite the fact that Dangar Falls is one of the most popular sights along the Waterfall Way, the viewing platform is surprisingly small.
 Visitors typically need to line up in front of the lookout as it can only accommodate two or three people.

 But once you’re there, it becomes immediately clear why Dangar Falls is such a popular attraction.
 The sheer beauty of this cascade waterfall with the swimming hole at the base is unquestionable.

 While Dangar Falls may not be the highest waterfall along the Waterfall Way, it’s still an amazing and unique spectacle.

 What makes Dangar Falls so special is that it’s quite a wide waterfall.
 It also consistently drops a huge amount of water on the river creating this beautiful noise that is music to the ears of nature enthusiasts.

 The area around the lookout tends to get quite busy on weekends as it has excellent facilities such as BBQs, tables, toilets and picnic spots.
 Accommodation is also available close to the car park at the Dangar Falls Lodge if you wish to stay there.

-Walking Track to the Base of the Falls
+Walking Track to the Base of the Waterfall

 A short walking trail takes you all the way to the bottom of Dangar Falls, with even better views and excellent photo opportunities.